 You don't always need to recreate the wheel with blog content.
 If you have a topic or post that was particularly popular, write more of the same!
 Use your Google analytics to find your most popular keywords and reinforce the organic Google search to your blog with content using the keywords and favorite landing pages.
 Most people aren't hitting your blog through your homepage – find out where they are coming in and from where.

 - Keywords are the foundation of your website content.
 The topic of every page and what it is about should tie directly back to a keyword or keyword phrase.
 Since keywords are topics, they are also prevalent when creating offers and emails.

 - Keywords help visitors and potential customers understand the purpose of your page.
-When reading the content of the page, a visitor will often scan for the keywords they searched for.
+When reading the page's content, visitors often scan for the keywords they searched for.

 - Keywords help search engines understand the purpose of your page.
-When a search engine crawls your website pages to index them it will parse the keywords on the page to determine the purpose of your pages.
+When a search engine crawls your website pages to index them, it will parse the keywords on the page to determine the meaning of your pages.

-Keywords should always be relevant to what you do and how you want people to find you in Google search.
-Start with a plan for your blog and content and be consistent with your keywords for the most success.
+Keywords should always be relevant to what you do and how you want people to find you in Google searches.
+Start with a plan for your blog and content, and be consistent with your keywords for the most success.

-“While you worked oh so very hard on making your homepage sparkle and shine, people might actually skip it altogether.
-They’re more likely to come through a post via search engine or clicking a link on social media.
-Once you know through which pages most people are visiting your site, you can clean them up and add links and info to help them find similar content.” from Xo Sarah.
+“While you worked oh so very hard on making your homepage sparkle and shine, people might skip it altogether.
+They’re more likely to come through a post via a search engine or clicking a link on social media.
+Once you know through which pages most people visit your site, you can clean them up and add links and info to help them find similar content.” from Xo Sarah.

 Additional reading: Understanding keywords

 If you've created other media, repurpose this into blog content.
 Some examples of material you can build a blog post around: